-For many divorcing parents, keeping the children in the family home is top priority.
+For many divorcing parents, keeping the kids in the family home is top priority.

 And with good reason.

-For some, the marital residence may be the only home they've ever known.
+For some, the marital residence may be the only home the kids have ever known.
 And depending on the age of the children, change may not be something they're excited about or you think they can handle.

-As parents going through a divorce, you might feel that keeping your kids in the family home is in the child best interest because it will provide some stability during this time of intense transition.
+As a parent going through a divorce, you might feel that keeping your kids in the family home is in the child best interest because it will provide some stability during this time of intense transition.
 So you think setting up a nesting plan may be the way to go.

 But before you proceed, keep in mind there are a number of additional issues you'll need to deal with when making this type of bird nesting divorce arrangement.